bugrahankaramollaoglu/leetcode/README.md

 # LeetCode

-The repository of my solutions to the LeetCode Questions, created by LeetHub.
+The repository of my solutions to the LeetCode Questions in Python and C, created by LeetHub.